 If a student is on a non-immigrant visa, enrollment for a minimum of 12 credits each semester is required to meet immigration regulations.
 Non-resident tuition charges are assessed.

 (Non-degree-seeking students attending Temple prior to formal admission into a degree program)

-There is no formal application to enroll as a Continuing Studies student; however, first-time enrollers are asked to provide documentation of education completed (high school transcript, GED certificate, college transcripts [minimum 2.00 GPA required], or college diploma).
+There is no formal application to enroll as a Continuing Studies student; however, first-time enrollees are asked to provide documentation of education completed (high school transcript, GED certificate, college transcripts [minimum 2.00 GPA required], or college diploma).
 First-year, non-degree-seeking students may register for a maximum of 11 credits per semester.
 Second-year, non-degree-seeking student registrations are based upon academic progress.
 However, undergraduate non-degree-seeking students are prohibited from registering via Self-Service Banner and must register through their Continuing Studies office.
 Continuing Studies students must apply for admission by the completion of 30 s.h.
 Preadmission counseling, academic advising, registration, and other support services are provided for non-degree-seeking students.
-Also see the Continuing Studies web site for more information.
+Visit the Continuing Studies web site for more information.